-- Utilising the existing vegetation on the site to mitigate the visual impacts and screen the proposal from surrounding dwellings. - Setting the proposal back from Mayfair Road by a minimum 15 metres.
+- Utilising the existing vegetation on the site to mitigate the visual impacts and screen the proposal from surrounding dwellings - Setting the proposal back from Mayfair Road by a minimum I 5 metres.
 The regrowth of vegetation to the south of the site will prevent the site being visible from Fernhill Estate.

-The subject site is identified as having vistas of the surrounding heritage item, Fernhill Estate, but large amounts of vegetation to the south of the proposed development and the minimal height of the development will reduce the impact on the vistas.
+The subject site is not identified as having vistas of the surrounding heritage item, Fernhill Estate,